Server API Room API

 }

-Fallback for ALL messages
+Fallback for all messages

 You can register a single callback as a fallback to handle other types of messages.